groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/updating/updating-barcode-signatures-with-advanced-options.md

 ---
 id: updating-barcode-signatures-with-advanced-options
 url: signature/net/updating-barcode-signatures-with-advanced-options
-title: Updating Barcode signatures with advanced options
+title: How to update Barcode signature in advance
 weight: 1
 description: " This article explains how to provide advanced options when updating Barcode electronic signatures with GroupDocs.Signature API."
 keywords: